A Tale of Two Countries: New Zealand vs Australia

 Meanwhile, Australia has taken a very different path in regulating Vapour Products.
 While nicotine Vapour Products have never been legal for adult retail sale in Australia, since October 2021, Australia introduced a severely restricted prescription-only access model.
 This model requires adult consumers to obtain a doctor’s prescription which would then only allow them to legally purchase Vapour Products from a pharmacy.

-According to the Royal Australian College of General Practitioners, Australia is the only country in the world to restrict access to nicotine Vapour Products on a prescription-only basis.
+According to the Royal Australian College of General Practitioners, Australia is the only country in the world to restrict access to nicotine Vapour Products on a prescription only basis.
 In 2023, the Australian government further announced the extended restrictions on importation and retail sales including non-nicotine Vapour Products and shut down the personal importation scheme.
 In October 2024, nicotine Vapour Products became available for adults to purchase at pharmacies without a prescription.

-This over-the-counter pharmacy availability has also proved to be a failure for both harm reduction, underage access and the prevalence of the black market - where approximately only 1 out of every 1,686 vaping products bought in Australia are through a pharmacy.[8,9]
+This over-the-counter pharmacy availability has also proved to be a failure for both harm reduction, underage access and the prevalence of the black market - where approximately only 1 out of every 1,686 vaping products bought in Australia are through a pharmacy.19,20 Some Australian state governments have also implemented heavy penalties of up to A$32,000 and imprisonment for those in possession of unauthorised nicotine21, which is much more severe than the penalties for possession of small quantities of drugs such as cannabis.

 "The current prescription-only model has been disastrous proof of this problem.
 Implementing more severe restrictions on vaping products will only spur the black market and reduce smoking quit rates."